icgomez79/Horiseon-github.io/README.md

 This website gives you information about Horiseon and the services that they offer.

-This website meets the accesibilty standars.
+This website meets the accessibilty standars.

 ## Installation